jonathantemplin/CCSSO-June2017/index.md

 ## Model Building

-Here is an idea intended to prompt a discussion of what could a multidimensional NGSS assessment model could look like
+Here is an idea intended to prompt a discussion of what a multidimensional model for NGSS assessment might look like

 Within a given grade level: